 A spokeswoman for the paper declined to comment beyond the editor’s note.

 Instead of naming the sources, the Post continued to cite them.
 In one note, the paper said one of the sources believes the new information, including the indictment, “puts in grave doubt” the claim Millian was a source for Steele.
 The other was said to have declined to comment.

 Rosalind Helderman and Tom Hamburger, the co-authors of both corrected stories, did not respond to requests for comment.
 Each shared a Post story about the corrections on their Twitter feeds.

 Helderman, though, has not deleted posts on Twitter about Millian, including a Feb.
 7, 2019, missive that called him “a key source for the Steele dossier.”

 Media experts say the best practice is to update readers on every channel when corrections are issued.

 Reporting on the dossier by the Post and a slew of other outlets, including The New York Times, has been increasingly undermined.

-Sussman was charged last month with lying to the FBI about a claim that there were secret communications between the Trump Organization and a Russia Bank.
-Steele has said he received the information from Sussman, and ultimately included it in his series of unsubstantiated reports.
+Sussmann was charged last month with lying to the FBI about a claim that there were secret communications between the Trump Organization and a Russia Bank.
+Steele has said he received the information from Sussmann, and ultimately included it in his series of unsubstantiated reports.
 The allegation was reported by multiple news outlets, many of which later corrected their stories.

 Another source was Charles Dolan, according to special counsel John Durham.
 Dolan is a long-time Democrat Party operative.
 Dolan’s role was not previously known before.